Vespula infernalis: Diet

-While other wasp queens depend on secretions from larvae for food, Vespula infernalis obtain their nourishment in the liquid form through solicitations and trophallaxis of host workers.
+While other wasp queens depend on secretions from larvae for food, V. infernalis obtain their nourishment in the liquid form through solicitations and trophallaxis of host workers.
 They rarely solicit larvae for nourishment.
 The parasites will often use force to obtain what they need.
 During forced feeding, the parasite will grab the host worker using its forelegs to reel in the worker.
 More forceful behaviour includes pushing the host worker against a comb of the nest.
-While some parasitic behaviour (i.e. maulings) only occurs during early post-invasion stages, forced trophallaxis behaviour occurs throughout.
+While some parasitic behaviour such as mauling only occurs during early post-invasion stages, forced trophallaxis behaviour occurs throughout.
 Towards the later stages, the intensity of forced feeding declined, leading to host workers escaping forced encounters.
-Usually forced trophallaxis encounters were short lasting from 1–5 seconds.
-But some encounters lasted for as long as 43 seconds.
+Usually forced trophallaxis encounters were short, lasting from 1 to 5 seconds, but some encounters lasted for as long as 43 seconds.